ibm-cloud-docs/text-to-speech/custom-intro.md

 -   ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud}} only.** You must have the Standard or Premium pricing plan to use customization.
 Users of the Lite plan cannot use the customization interface.
 For more information, see the {{site.data.keyword.texttospeechshort}} service in the [{{site.data.keyword.cloud}} Catalog](https://{DomainName}/catalog/text-to-speech){: external}.
 -   ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud}} only.** Premium customers can work with {{site.data.keyword.IBM_notm}} to train a new custom voice for their specific application needs.
 To request a custom voice or for more information, complete and submit this [{{site.data.keyword.IBM_notm}} Request Form](https://form.asana.com/?k=CBuXK1uwlAf5ek6FwB6mcg&d=8612789739828){: external}.

-Effective **31 March 2022**, all neural voices are deprecated.
-The deprecated voices remain available to existing users until **31 March 2023**, when they will be removed from the service and the documentation.
-The neural voices are supported only for IBM Cloud; they are not available for IBM Cloud Pak for Data.
-All expressive and enhanced neural voices remain available to all users.
-For more information, see the [31 March 2022 service update](/docs/text-to-speech?topic=text-to-speech-release-notes#text-to-speech-31march2022) in the release notes for {{site.data.keyword.texttospeechshort}} for {{site.data.keyword.cloud_notm}}.
+Effective **31 March 2022**, all *neural voices* are deprecated.
+The deprecated voices remain available to existing users until 31 March 2023, when they will be removed from the service and the documentation. *No enhanced neural voices or expressive neural voices are deprecated.* For more information, see the [31 March 2022 service update](/docs/text-to-speech?topic=text-to-speech-release-notes#text-to-speech-31march2022) in the release notes for {{site.data.keyword.texttospeechshort}} for {{site.data.keyword.cloud_notm}}.
-{: important}
+{: deprecated}

 ## How customization works
 {: #ciHow}